aws/amazon-freertos-ble-ios-sdk/README.md

 The device ble options:

 ```
-// Connect to the AmazonFreeRTOS device.
+// Connect to the FreeRTOS device.
 connect(reconnect: Bool, certificateId: String? = nil, credentialsProvider: AWSCredentialsProvider? = nil)

-// Disconnect from the AmazonFreeRTOS device.
+// Disconnect from the FreeRTOS device.
 disconnect()
 ```